-What if I lose my/my child's medication?
+What if I lose my or my child's medication?

-If you/your child loses their medication, call your/your child's doctor for help.
-If your/your child's doctor's office is closed, the pharmacy where you/your child got their medication may be able to help.
+If you or your child loses their medication, call your or your child's doctor for help.
+If your or your child's doctor's office is closed, the drugstore where you or your child got their medication may be able to help.
 You can also call Member Services for assistance at 1-800-434-2347.